Modern metro in Lisbon

 Heavy-Rail MetroWhile there has been a great deal of research into alternative forms of urban passenger transport in recent years, a relatively standard form of heavy-rail metro is well suited to the requirements of the city.
 We have a century of experience with this technology.
-"People mover" systems would also work, but such systems have been extremely expensive to construct and are not particularly effective in moving very large numbers of people.
-Reliability has been an issue with some of these systems, which must still be regarded as experimental.
+"People mover" systems would also work, but such systems have been extremely expensive to construct and are not particularly effective at moving very large numbers of people.

 The metro system would provide fast, frequent passenger transport to all parts of the city 24 hours a day.
 No two points in the city are more than 35 minutes apart.
 The longest trip breaks down as follows: